oberlin-csmc/Internship-Guide/README.md

 # On to the interviews!

 There are plenty of guides/ resources for these out there (including many in the guide linked at the top).
-Personally, I found **Cracking the Coding interview** good for theory, and **leetcode** good for practice.
+Personally, Isabel found **Cracking the Coding interview** good for theory, and **leetcode** good for practice. **Firecode** is also an interviewing practice site that will feed you questions.
+Do a variety of questions, don't just read the solution and assume you've got it all.
+Pay attention to time pressure and being able to clearly communicate and explain your thought process as well--if you can do mock interviews they can help a lot.
+Also, look at the company's Glassdoor page under interviews!!
+People will post how their interview experience was and what kind of questions they got.
+You can filter them to just see posts from software engineers etc. Obviously they won't post the exact question and you won't get the exact interview, but it's helpful to A. get an idea of the general process (do they want you to do a 3 hour robo interview?? do the questions tend to be super hard??) and B. get an idea of specific topics they like to ask.

 The single most helpful thing form CTCI is to fill in this table with 3-4 projects you've done, BEFORE the interviews, and memorize it well.

 | Common Questions  | Project 1 | Project 2 | Project 3 | Project 4 |